solrevdev/solrevdev.github.io/_posts/2019-03-11-host-aspnetcore-on-iis.md

 </configuration>
 ```

-However I also needed to download the aforementioned [.NET Core 2.2 Runtime & Hosting Bundle for Windows (v2.2.2)](https://dotnet.microsoft.com/download/thank-you/dotnet-runtime-2.2.2-windows-hosting-bundle-installer) and after the install and a reboot, all was well again.  🙌
+So after the install of [.NET Core 2.2 Runtime & Hosting Bundle for Windows (v2.2.2)](https://dotnet.microsoft.com/download/thank-you/dotnet-runtime-2.2.2-windows-hosting-bundle-installer) and one reboot later all was well again.  🙌